Above/featured: Sydney, Australia version – 6 Aug 2012.

 - Meat of your choice, one pound or one-half kilogram.
 I like pork (e.g., pork shoulder) because it marinates well.
 Experience has told me marinated round steak works well, too

 - Shrimp can be added to vary the textures, but can be skipped for the seafood-averse.

 If you have time to prep the night-before, chop meat into bite-sized pieces (like for a stew), and put them into a Pyrex container.
 Dice a thumbnail-size piece or chunk of ginger and toss that into the container with the chopped meat.
 Add half a teaspoon of soya sauce, a teaspoon of sesame oil, a tablespoon of black-bean sauce, a tablespoon of oyster-flavored sauce, and a tablespoon of sweet chili sauce.
 Toss in a few shakes of black pepper.
 Add a few grains of sugar; I find the sugar helps to bind the marinade into the meat a little better.
-Use a spoon and make sure every morsel of meat is covered with the marinade.
+Use a spoon to stir the meat mixture and ensure sure every morsel of meat is covered with marinade.
 Let rest for at least 15 minutes (if you don’t have time), or have the marinade sit overnight in the fridge.
 It’s much better for overall flavour to marinade overnight.

 On the day of noodle noms, chop the vegetables: onions into small half-circular slices, the peppers into small fingernail-sized chunks, zucchini into similarly-sized chunks, mushrooms into whatever size your prefer.
 Dice up some more ginger: I make a small mound of diced ginger for every vegetable I fry.